 35And Samuel did not go again to see Saul until the day of his death, for Samuel mourned for Saul.
 And Yahweh regretted that he had made Saul king over Israel.

 1Yahweh said to Samuel, “How long are you going to mourn for Saul since I have rejected him from being king over Israel?
 Fill your horn with oil and go!
 I am sending you to Jesse the Bethlehemite, for I have seen among his sons a king for me.”

 Yahweh said, “Take a heifer with you and say, ‘I have come to sacrifice to Yahweh.’

 3Then call Jesse to the sacrifice and I will show you what you are to do.
 You are to anoint for me the one whom I tell you.”

 5And he said, “In peace.
 I have come to sacrifice to Yahweh.
 Make yourselves holy and come with me to the sacrifice.”
 Then he sanctified Jesse and his sons and called them to the sacrifice.

 8Then Jesse called Abinadab and made him pass before Samuel.
-And he said, “Neither has Yahweh chosen this one.”
+And he said, “Yahweh has not chosen this one either.”

-9Then Jesse made Shammah to pass by.
-And he said, “Neither has Yahweh chosen this one.”
+9Then Jesse made Shammah pass by.
+And he said, “Yahweh has not chosen this one either.”

 10And Jesse made seven of his sons pass before Samuel.
-Samuel said to Jesse, “Yahweh has not chosen these!”
+And Samuel said to Jesse, “Yahweh has not chosen these!”

 11Then Samuel said to Jesse, “Are these all the boys you have?”